WCLI-FM: Kiss Country

 WKSW switched to a country music format in 1987 after a brief period with an adult contemporary format.
 After the transmitter had moved to Dallas Road east of U.S. Route 68 approximately halfway between Urbana and Springfield, the studios moved to Derr Road south of Villa Road on the north side of Springfield.
-The final afternoon personality and Program Director was Lee Riley, who was at WONE (AM) in Dayton during its country music years in the late 70s and 80s.
-Andy Lawrence, a fixture at the station since 1992, was the station's final morning show host and Assistant Program Director.
+The final afternoon personality and Program Director was Lee Riley, who was at WONE in Dayton during its country music years in the late 1970s and 1980s.
+Andy Lawrence, a fixture at the station since 1992, was the station's final morning show host and assistant program director.

 WKSW-FM was the only commercial station still broadcasting in and for the Springfield and Urbana area.
 WULM now airs Catholic programming as part of Radio Maria USA, a repeater network originated by KJMJ in Alexandria, Louisiana.
 WIZE is a repeater of Dayton sports station WONE.
 WDHT is licensed to Urbana, but has their tower site located in Springfield.
 The city of license for WDHT changed with the WKSW move-in to comply with FCC rules.

 Move to 101.5 FM

-Radio One applied for a move of WKSW's frequency to 101.5 FM and its city of license to Enon prior to selling it to Main Line in 2007; the construction permit for that move, which allows the station to target the Dayton metropolitan area, was approved by the FCC.
+Radio One applied for a move of WKSW's frequency to 101.5 FM and its city of license to Enon prior to selling it to Main Line Broadcasting in 2007; the construction permit for that move, which allows the station to target the Dayton metropolitan area, was approved by the FCC.
 Through the middle of 2008, the 101.5 frequency had been used by W268AX, a translator of low-power WSWO-LP in Huber Heights.
 The WSWO-LP translator has moved to 101.1, causing WCWT-FM in Centerville to move to 107.3.

 Click 101.5

-On March 25, 2011, at approximately 1:01 p.m., WKSW dropped its 23-year country format abruptly on 101.7 FM and went dark in the middle of Taylor Swift's "Back To December", and switched over to their new 101.5 FM signal.
-With the move, the station flipped to Modern Adult Contemporary, branded as "Click 101.5".
+On March 25, 2011, at approximately 1:01 p.m., WKSW dropped its 23-year country format abruptly on 101.7 FM and went dark in the middle of Taylor Swift's "Back to December", and switched over to its new 101.5 FM signal.
+With the move, the station flipped to modern adult contemporary, branded as "Click 101.5".
 The first song heard on "Click" was "Sing" by My Chemical Romance.
-This put the station in competition up against Hot Adult Contemporary station WMMX, CHR station WCHD and Active Rock station WXEG.
+This put the station in competition up against hot adult contemporary station WMMX, CHR station WCHD and active rock station WXEG.
 It brought the alternative rock format back to Dayton when WXEG changed formats to active rock.

-On April 8, 2011, WKSW changed call letters to WCLI-FM, to better reflect the "Click" branding.
+On April 8, 2011, WKSW changed callsigns to WCLI-FM, to better reflect the "Click" branding.

-The WKSW callsign is now used at an FM station in Cookeville, Tennessee.